2016 Turkish coup attempt: Immunity bill

 On 13 July, less than two days before the coup was launched, Erdoğan signed a bill giving Turkish soldiers immunity from prosecution while taking part in domestic operations.
 The bill requires cases against commanders to be approved by the prime minister, while district governors may sign cases against lower-ranking soldiers.
 The immunity bill was seen as part of the détente between the government and the armed forces.
-The latter has increasingly been taking over military operations in Kurdish-inhabited areas from police and paramilitary units. on which the Office of the United Nations High Commissioner for Human Rights, issued a report in February 2017 detailing how operations by the Turkish infantry, artillery, tanks and possibly aircraft drove up to half a million people from their homes over a 17-month period from July 2015 to the end of 2016.
-Investigators for the United Nations verified a variety of human rights abuses by the security forces, among them extrajudicial killings, summary killings, disappearances, torture, rape, violence against women and the prevention of access to medical care, food and water.
+The latter has increasingly been taking over military operations in Kurdish-inhabited areas from police and paramilitary units.

 Events

 Attempted takeover

-On 15 July 2016, as reported just before 23:00 EEST (UTC+3), military jets were witnessed flying over Ankara, and both the Fatih Sultan Mehmet and Bosphorus bridges in Istanbul were closed.
+On 15 July 2016, as reported just before 23:00 EEST (UTC+3), military jets were spotted flying over Ankara, and both the Fatih Sultan Mehmet and Bosphorus bridges in Istanbul were closed.

 Turkish Prime Minister Binali Yıldırım said military action was being "taken outside the chain of command" and it was an "illegal attempt" to seize power by "part of the military".
 He further said that those involved "will pay the highest price."
 Local media also reported tanks in Istanbul's Atatürk Airport.
 It was reported that Internet users within Turkey were blocked from accessing Twitter, Facebook, and YouTube.
 Twitter later stated that it had "no reason to think we've been fully blocked".
 Some hostages were taken at military headquarters, including the Turkish Chief of the General Staff Hulusi Akar.
 At around 21:00, the coupists had invited Salih Zeki Çolak, the commander of the Turkish Land Forces to the military headquarters.
 When he arrived, he was immediately apprehended.
 Abidin Ünal, head of the Turkish Air Force, who had been attending a wedding in Istanbul, was abducted from there by soldiers who descended from a helicopter.
 The coupists then tried to force Akar to sign the coup declaration, almost strangling him using a belt in the process.
 He refused and was then taken to the Akıncı Air Base and other commanders at the headquarters.
 The military also entered the Justice and Development Party's offices in Istanbul and asked people to leave.

 Early reports said President Recep Tayyip Erdoğan was safe in Marmaris, south-west Turkey, where he had been on holiday.

 From around 23:00 to midnight, helicopters bombed the police special forces headquarters and police air force headquarters in Gölbaşı, just outside of Ankara.
 The attacks left 42 dead and 43 injured.
 Türksat headquarters in Gölbaşı was also attacked, killing two security personnel.